Non-Senate Search Guide: Creating the Search Plan

 Set up the document requirements in AP Recruit to indicate which documents individuals must submit to be considered for the job, and which (if any) are optional.
 Notice that the system automatically includes a Curriculum Vitae as a default requirement; other listed choices are optional.
 All the default document requirements can be edited and deleted.

 Provide a unique upload slot for each document.
 For example, if three publications are required, there should be three slots with labels such as Publication One, Publication Two, and Publication Three, rather than as “Three Publications.”
-Beware of requiring more information than is considered necessary to adequately evaluate the candidates adequately; an applicant with an incomplete application cannot be reviewed or hired for the position.
-Carefully select the documents relevant to your search and remember that the document requirements cannot be changed once the recruitment is published and the first applicant applies.
+Beware of requiring more information than is considered necessary to adequately evaluate the candidates; an applicant with an incomplete application cannot be reviewed or hired for the position.
+Carefully select the documents relevant to the search and remember that the document requirements cannot be changed once the recruitment is published and the first applicant applies.

 Qualifications